alistaircol/alistaircol/README.md

 ### Hello, I am a full stack software engineer

-You can find out more about me at my
+You can find out more about me at my website.

 [![website-shield](https://img.shields.io/website?url=http%3A%2F%2Fac93.uk)](https://ac93.uk)